 While Doss was waiting for more help to arrive, a sniper suddenly shot and shattered all of the bones in his left arm.
 (Hacksaw Ridge director Mel Gibson left this part out of the film because he felt that it was so heroic that audiences wouldn’t even believe that it had really happened.)

 Doss then crawled 300 yards to the aid station without accompaniment.
 He didn’t realize it then, but he’d lost his Bible on the battlefield.

-After this amazing display of bravery and heroism, Doss finally won the respect of his fellow soldiers.
-His commanding officer came to the hospital and told him he’d earned the Medal of Honor for his service, making him the first conscientious objector to do so.
-Upon awarding Doss his Medal of Honor, President Harry Truman reportedly said, “You really deserve this.
-I consider this a greater honor than being president.”
+After this amazing display of bravery and heroism, Doss finally won the full respect of his fellow soldiers.
+His commanding officer came to the hospital and told him he’d earned the Medal of Honor for his service, making him the first and only conscientious objector to do so during World War II.

 The commanding officer also brought Doss a gift: a slightly burned, soggy Bible.
 After the U.S. captured the area from the Japanese, every able man in the company combed through the rubble until they found it.